jumpering/fanaticupsFront/README.md

 # Fanaticups.org

 SPA web application for anonimous and registred users.
 It will serve to bring together lovers of cups and mugs.
-They can be viewed, upload, modify, delete, bought, sold, and exchange opinions through a chat.
+They can be viewed, created, modified, deleted, bought, sold, exchanged, and given opinions through chat.

 Technological stack:
 - **Frontend:** Angular